silveirabeatriz/silveirabeatriz/README.md

 - 🌎 I'm from Brazil and I live in Germany.
-- 🌱 I’m currently learning HTML, CSS, JavaScript.
+- 🌱 I’m currently learning HTML, CSS and JavaScript.
 - 🍀 I want to learn: React

 - 📫 How to reach me: